-While doing research for my article “It’s Diesel’s Time to Shine,” I was astounded to learn how far today’s diesel-powered cars have advanced over the diesels of the Eighties.
+While doing research for another article, I was astounded to learn how far today’s diesel-powered cars have advanced over the diesels of the Eighties.
 The old diesels were noisy, smelly, and slow, and they often didn’t start on dead-of-winter days.
 The fuel would turn to jelly.

 Today’s turbodiesel cars, which are sold in the U.S. only by German automakers (Audi, BMW, Mercedes-Benz, and Volkswagen), are quiet, reliable, and remarkably fuel efficient.
 But what makes me chuckle is how much faster they are off the line.